 Black defendants of Dominican descent, Cuban descent, and other Afro-Hispanic groups are therefore coded as Black Hispanic if they are both listed as "Black" on the arrest form and have a last name that appears on the Hispanic Surname List or were born in a Spanish-speaking nation other than Spain.
-Haitians and Haitian-Ameriat three stages (arrest, filing, and final charge)
+Haitians and Haitian-Americans are coded as Black non-Hispanic unless they happen to have a name that appears on the Hispanic Surname List.